John Paul Jones: Bonhomme Richard

+On September 16–17, the squadron sailed into the Firth of Forth, preparing to raid Leith and Edinburgh.
+A fierce gale blew his squadron back out to sea, aborting the attack.
+Even though the attack failed, the panic resulted in the British authorities rapidly constructing Leith Fort.
+Ironically, Jones' father, John Paul Senior, was actually born in Leith in 1700.

+On September 23, the squadron met a large merchant convoy off the coast of Flamborough Head, East Yorkshire.
+The 44-gun British frigate and the 22-gun hired armed ship placed themselves between the convoy and Jones's squadron, allowing the merchants to escape.

 Shortly after 7 p.m., the Battle of Flamborough Head began.
 Serapis engaged Bonhomme Richard, and Alliance fired from a considerable distance at Countess.
-After sustaining significant damage from the Serapis and Alliance's bombardment, Jones quickly recognized that he could not win a battle of big guns, and with the wind dying, made every effort to lock Richard and Serapis together (his famous, albeit apocryphal, quotation, "I have not yet begun to fight!" was said to have been uttered in reply to a demand to surrender in this phase of the battle).
+After sustaining significant damage from the Serapis and Alliance's bombardment, Jones quickly recognized that he could not win a battle of big guns, and with the wind dying he made every effort to lock Richard and Serapis together (his famous, albeit apocryphal, quotation, "I have not yet begun to fight!" was said to have been uttered in reply to a demand to surrender in this phase of the battle).
 After about an hour, he succeeded, and he began clearing the British decks with his deck guns and his Marine marksmen in the rigging.
 Alliance sailed past and fired a broadside, doing at least as much damage to Richard as to Serapis.
 Meanwhile, Countess of Scarborough had enticed Pallas downwind of the main battle, beginning a separate engagement.
 When Alliance approached this contest, about an hour after it had begun, the badly damaged Countess surrendered.